 RSUs granted under the Cash-Settled RSU plan generally vest annually in thirds over a three-year period.
-PSUs granted under the Cash-Settled RSU plan generally vest on the third anniversary of the grant date, provided that the Corporation satisfies certain performance criteria identified by the Corporation's Board of Directors which are set and measured annually to establish a performance multiplier from zero to two.
-The stock-based compensation expense for PSUs is determined based on an estimate of the final number of PSU awards that eventually vest based on the performance multiplier and the performance criteria.
+PSUs granted under the Cash-Settled RSU plan generally vest on the third anniversary of the grant date, provided that the Corporation satisfies certain performance criteria identified by the Corporation's Board of Directors.
+Performance criteria are set and measured annually to establish a performance multiplier from zero to two.
+The PSU stock-based compensation expense reflects an estimate of the final number of PSU awards that will eventually vest based on the performance multiplier and the performance criteria.